 Many rocks display words of inspiration, such as Love, Peace and Joy.
 Some have inspirational quotes or Bible scriptures and some are humorous.
 The rock paintings range from simple toddler art to cute doodle art and school mascots to elaborate landscapes.
 Some are painted with a grid of squares like a patchwork quilt pattern so that those who find it can paint their own design in one of the squares before relocating it.

 After learning a little more about painted rocks and the Kindness Rock Project, I joined the 870 Painted Rock Hunt Facebook group and asked my daughter, Olivia, if she would be interested in painting a few rocks.
 She was all for it but before we got around to painting our own rocks, Olivia found her first one.
 She spied it at a Monticello business, took a picture of it and posted it on Facebook, saying she would relocate it.

 That evening I cleaned a bucket of rocks that Olivia found in Union County and the following day we pulled out our paints and brushes.
-I painted a simple mandala on one rock while Olivia painted six rocks: a Cheshire cat, a dog, a fox, the Jigsaw character from the Saw movies, donkey from the Shreck movies, and a red and white fishing cork.
+I painted a simple mandala on one rock while Olivia painted six rocks: the Cheshire cat, a dog, a fox, the Jigsaw character from the Saw movies, donkey from the Shreck movies, and a red and white fishing cork.
 Olivia’s fiancé, Chris, an avid duck hunter, even joined us.
 Yep, he painted a duck on a rock.

 While the creative aspect of the activity is a great stress-reliever, the point is to spread joy to others.